-In traditional office environments, engagement happens organically through impromptu discussions before and after meetings, in-person collaboration, and other serendipitous run-ins.
+In traditional office environments, employee engagement happens naturally through informal interactions such as impromptu discussions before and after meetings, in-person collaboration, and serendipitous run-ins.

 It's why many great offices are optimized for 'casual collisions.'
 (And why Steve Jobs wanted only to put a few bathrooms into Pixar's HQ.)